-While primarily designed for heavy duty, they’re not immune to failure.
+While primarily designed for heavy-duty, they’re not immune to failure.
 Test your pressure regulator by installing a pressure gauge, then compare the gauge’s reading against that of the set pressure on the regulator.
-If it this is lower, then the regulator may need to be replaced.
+If this is lower, then the regulator may need to be replaced.

 Another possible cause of low water pressure is easy to detect: leaks.
 Even the smallest leaks can do no good to a home’s water pressure.
 To determine if your pipes have leaks, read the meter (not your bill).
 First, shut off all water taps, then take a reading from the meter.

-Another possible culprit is mineral buildup in your pipes.
+Another possible culprit is a mineral buildup in your pipes.
 Over time, minerals contained in water can build up and stick to the insides of pipes (more so in hot water pipes) if left unattended.
-Also known as scale, these mineral deposits are much more prevalent in older homes which still use galvanized iron pipes.
+Also known as scale, these mineral deposits are much more prevalent in older homes that still use galvanized iron pipes.
 In such cases, Edmonton plumbing experts, like those from Capital Plumbing & Heating, would likely suggest replacement.

 If you find that your pipes and the rest of your plumbing system are in fine shape, then the problem may be in your locale’s water supply.
-At times, the main water line feeding homes in the community may be damaged, or has a problem similar to what households encounter, like mineral buildup.
+At times, the main water line feeding homes in the community may be damaged or has a problem similar to what households encounter, like mineral buildup.
 Call your community water supply provider so they can address the situation right away.